p13-gabbas/Payment_Service/README.md

 # Payment_Service
 #Outputs are as required but code might not be as required because I had few questions regarding the DB schema.
-So Implemented according to my undestanding.
+So Implemented according to my #undestanding.
 #code can be further optimised
 #below endpoints has been exposed.

 POST -> http://localhost/api/v1.0/congiguration/payment-methods

 POST -> http://localhost/api/v1.0/congiguration/payment-plans

 GET -> http://localhost/api/v1.0/congiguration/all/payment-methods

 GET -> http://localhost:9090/api/v1.0/congiguration/payment-methods?id=&name=

+#PUT is missing because I was unclear update payment method or payment plan because both are different entities

 #run the below command to create a mariadb docker container